 - Saves money - During an inspection, a maintainer can find small problems with your septic system that are easy and cheap to fix.
 By fixing these problems, larger problems, like a premature failure, can be avoided.
 This is a cost-effective way to protect the longevity of your septic system, compared to the cost of repairing or replacing a failing system, which can be very expensive.

-- Rather than regularly scheduled septic tank pumping, have your tank inspected and only pumped when needed.
+- Identifies need for pumping - Rather than regularly scheduled septic tank pumping, have your tank inspected and only pumped when needed.
 Different size septic tanks, the use of a garbage disposal, and other factors may increase or decrease how often your tank needs pumping.
 An inspection costs less than pumping the septic tanks, so if you only have the tank pumped when it needs to be pumped, you can save money.
 Learn more about pumping your septic tank.

-When should you hire an On-site System Maintainer?
+When you should hire an On-site System Maintainer to perform an inspection

 - Gravity systems: Every three years

 - Pressure Distribution systems: Annually

 - Proprietary system such as an ATU, Orenco, drip irrigation, and other products: Annually, or more often if required by the manufacturer

-Mound, Sand Filter, or Sand Filter to Mound systems:
+- Mound, Sand Filter, or Sand Filter to Mound systems: Annually